An Open Letter to William Clay Ford Sr.

 I'm not here to knock your choices for this team, or to beat anyone up for the horrid seasons we have suffered through.

 No. I am here to share that I have a vision - a vision that includes winning.
 A vision that includes bringing pride back to the city of Detroit.
-And a vision that includes professional cheerleaders
+A vision that includes, most importantly, professional cheerleaders

 I'm already working on assembling a coaching staff.

 Taking a page from the Marinelli handbook, I am going to appoint my husband as our Defensive Coordinator.
-He already has quite a game plan to rebuild us, including concentrating some of our 2009 draft picks on building a bigger, faster and stronger Defensive Line either through drafting or trading up.
+He already has quite a gameplan to rebuild us, including concentrating some of our 2009 draft picks on drafting a bigger, faster and stronger Defensive Line either through drafting or trading up.
 We're looking at a line more congruent with the Baltimore Ravens, with leaders like Ray Lewis and Ed Reed.
 His top draft choice is currently Andre Smith, OT from Alabama.
-He is reminiscent of (to repeat myself) Ray Lewis and at 6'4" and 340 lbs he's a presence we need on that Defense.
+He in reminiscent of (to repeat myself) ray lewis and at 6'4" and 340 lbs he's a presence we need on that Defense.
 We need Quarterbacks to be afraid of us again, not looking forward to playing the Detroit Lions so they can rack up the best numbers in their careers.